henrikstengaard/hstwb-installer/support/Amibian/home/readme.txt

    describing step by step how to run self install with screenshots.
-   For an example setup install packages: BetterWB, HstWB, EAB WHDLoad Demos Menu v3.0.0 and EAB WHDLoad Games Menu v3.0.0.
+   For an example setup install packages: BetterWB, HstWB, EAB WHDLoad Demos AGA Menu v3.0.0 and EAB WHDLoad Games AGA Menu v3.0.0.
 7. When HstWB Installer is complete, replace emulator config1 with hstwb-68020-25mhz config file.
 This is done by pressing F12, click Configurations, click "hstwb-68020-25mhz", click Load,